athalhammer/danker/README.md

 5. __Can I use danker to compute PageRank on other graphs than Wikipedia?__

-   _Sure, you can use the file ./lib/danker.py for computing PageRank on your graph.
-If you pass a "right sorted" file as optional parameter (`--right_sorted`, automatically the slower method with low memory footprint will be used.
+   _Sure, you can use the file `./lib/danker.py` for computing PageRank on your graph.
+If you pass a "right sorted" file with the optional parameter `--right_sorted` automatically the slower method with low memory footprint will be used.
 The memory-intensive method will be used otherwise.
-You can sort tab-separated files with the Unix command `sort --key=2 -o output-file input-file`.
+You can sort tab-separated files with the Unix command `sort --key=2 -o output-file input-file`._

 6. __Why do the scores not form a nice probability distribution?__

    _This has multiple reasons.
 First, we do not compute the normalized version of PageRank.
-Instead of (1 - damping)/N (N is the total number of nodes) we only use (1 - damping).
+Instead of `(1 - damping)/N` (N is the total number of nodes) we only use `(1 - damping)`.
 This doesn't change the ranking as it is just multiplying by a constant factor.
 Second, according to the theory, given the non-normalized version, all scores should add up to N. This would only be true if there would be no dangling nodes (pages with no outlinks) - these serve as energy sinks.
 One way to mitigate this would be to create links from dangling nodes to all pages (including itself).
 However, this also would only introduce a constant factor and therefore also has no effect on the final ranking.
 More information on the topic can be found in Monica Bianchini, Marco Gori, and Franco Scarselli.
 2005.
 Inside PageRank.
 ACM Trans.
 Internet Technol.
 5, 1 (February 2005), 92-128.
 DOI: https://doi.org/10.1145/1052934.1052938_